aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/FailoverConfigurationGuide.md

 | `failoverClusterTopologyRefreshRateMs` | `2000`  |

 ### Writer Cluster Endpoints After Failover
 Connecting to a writer cluster endpoint after failover can result in a faulty connection because DNS causes a delay in changing the writer cluster.
 On the AWS DNS server, this change is updated usually between 15-20 seconds, but the other DNS servers sitting between the application and the AWS DNS server may not be updated in time.
-Using this stale DNS data will most likely cause problems for users, so it is important to keep this is mind.
+Using the stale DNS data will most likely cause problems for users, so it is important to keep this is mind.

 ### 2-Node Clusters
 Using failover with a 2-node cluster is not beneficial because during the failover process involving one writer node and one reader node, the two nodes simply switch roles; the reader becomes the writer and the writer becomes the reader.
 If failover is triggered because one of the nodes has a problem, this problem will persist because there aren't any extra nodes to take the responsibility of the one that is broken.
 Three or more database nodes are recommended to improve the stability of the cluster.